apache/storm/docs/Metrics.md

 ##### `__ack-count`

 For bolts it is the number of incoming tuples that had the `ack` method called on them.
-For spouts it is the number of tuples that were fully acked.
+For spouts it is the number of tuples trees that were fully acked.
+See Guaranteeing Message Processing[](Guaranteeing-message-processing.html) for more information about what a tuple tree is.
 If acking is disabled this metric is still reported, but it is not really meaningful.

 ##### `__fail-count`

 For bolts this is the number of incoming tuples that had the `fail` method called on them.
-For spouts this is the number of tuples that failed.
-It could be because of a tuple timing out or it could be because a bolt called fail on it.
-The two are not separated out.
+For spouts this is the number of tuple trees that failed.
+Tuple trees may fail from timing out or because a bolt called fail on it.
+The two are not separated out by this metric.

 ##### `__emit-count`